January 2, 2013

 Lord Tharos cursed the Four as we dragged his remains away from the frontline with haste.
 He was still alive when our Aspiring Champion roared for the tech artesans to be summoned.
 The hateful glimmer in his black eyes didn't die out even when we slammed shut the blasphemous sarcophagus cover.
 For four days the Dreadnought remained motionless and silent, but then activated in a berserk rage and what was once Lord Tharos screamed Captain Priory's name for a night and day.
 The created Helbrute was a spawn of the event as was the grudge and hunt to last for decades.

 Although the Ardent Watch has slipped through our grasp many times they have suffered heavy losses and The Horde of the Bellower has grown numerous while hunting Priory and his comrades.
 Tharos' power is still but a shadow of what it once used to be but his resolve and zeal are unmatched.
 Most of his followers consist of cultists and mutants.
 We as his inner circle have however chosen to stay, not because of particular loyalty, but out of personal interest.
 The spoils of war on the hunt are vast as the Ardent Watch loyalists are known for extensive use of relics and artefacts.
 And it amuses us greatly to follow Tharos' fate unfold.

 Our Cult Network Intelligence has tracked Priory's Warship orbit a distant paradise world.
 The Horde of the Bellower has started to teleport troops upon it's surface.
 On behalf of our master we descended to marshal the operation and to pinpoint his nemesis' location.
 The infiltration was complete.
 The sinister devices were in place.
 It would soon be time for Tharos' Dark Vengeance."

-Keywords The Dark Vengeance
+Labels: The Dark Vengeance